Small Claims Solution Explorer

 Click on the dispute area that you think best fits your issue.
 If none of these categories fits your issue, visit the general dispute area.

-When can I make a claim with the CRT?
+How much can I claim with the CRT?

-Starting June 1, 2017, the CRT will have jurisdiction to resolve small claims disputes $5,000 and under.
-This monetary limit will increase in the future.
+The CRT can resolve small claims disputes $5,000 and under.
+This amount will increase in the future.
 The value of the claims in a dispute must fall within this amount, even if you are asking for goods or things other than money.
-Most claims for interest and expenses don’t have to be included in the amount.
+This amount does not include interest or reasonable dispute-related expenses.

 If you have a claim higher than this amount, you can abandon the amount above $5,000 and make your claim with the CRT.
 If you abandon the amount above $5,000, you won’t be able to claim the higher amount anywhere else.

-If your claim is for more than $5,000, and you want to claim for the entire amount, visit the BC Small Claims Court (Provincial Court) for claims $35,000 and under or BC Supreme Court for claims above $35,000.
+If your claim is for more than $5,000, and you want to claim for the entire amount, visit the BC Small Claims Court (Provincial Court) for claims between $5,001 and $35,000 or the BC Supreme Court for claims above $35,000.

 Remember that limitation periods may apply.
 A limitation period is how long you have to take action on your problem.
 If you think your limitation period might be running out, consider going to court or seeking legal advice.